p4-mapreduce

 }

-Mapping [master]
+Mapping [Manager]

 Here’s an example.
-Consider a MapReduce job with 2 workers, 5 input files ["file01", "file02", "file03", "file04", "file05"]
+Consider a MapReduce job with 2 Workers, 5 input files ["file01", "file02", "file03", "file04", "file05"]

 and 4 map tasks specified.